-This document contains the 6th edition of the non-binding Guidance on the application of REMIT, directed at National Regulatory Authorities (NRAs), pursuant to Article 16(1) of Regulation (EU) No 1227/2011 of the European Parliament and of the Council of 25 October 2011 on wholesale energy market integrity and transparency (REMIT).

-It currently provides guidance regarding the following topics: the scope of REMIT, including the definitions of 'wholesale energy products', 'wholesale energy market' and 'market participant' (Chapter 2); the concept of 'inside information' (Chapter 3); the obligation to disclose inside information (Chapter 4), the prohibition of insider trading (Chapter 5); the prohibition of market manipulation (Chapter 6); the registration of market participants (Chapter 7); the obligations of persons professionally arranging transactions (Chapter 8); and best practices on compliance and penalty regimes (Chapter 9).

-For further guidance on general definitions provided in Article 2 of REMIT (e.g. final customer, consumption, etc.), reference is made to the relevant definitions in the Third Energy Package legislation.
+- (1) This document contains the 6.1st edition of the non-binding Guidance on the application of REMIT, as amended by Regulation 2024/1106 ('REMIT revision'), directed at NRAs, pursuant to Article 16(1) of Regulation (EU) No 1227/2011 of the European Parliament and of the Council of 25 October 2011 on wholesale energy market integrity and transparency4 (REMIT). - (2) It provides guidance regarding the following topics: the scope of REMIT, including the definitions of 'wholesale energy products', 'wholesale energy market' and 'market participant' (Chapter 2); the concept of 'inside information' (Chapter 3); the obligation to disclose inside information (Chapter 4), the prohibition of insider trading (Chapter 5); the prohibition of market manipulation (Chapter 6); the obligation on the notification of algorithmic trading and direct electronic access (Chapter 7); the registration of market participants (Chapter 8); the obligations of persons professionally arranging or executing transactions (Chapter 9); and best practices on compliance and penalty regimes (Chapter 10). - (3) For further guidance on general definitions provided in Article 2 of REMIT (e.g. final customer, consumption, etc.), reference is made to the relevant definitions in the Third Energy Package legislation5. - (4) In particular, this 6.1.st edition of the Guidance conducts a revision of the text to reflect the changes brought by the REMIT revision and the recast Gas Regulation as follows: - Introducing new definitions and updating old ones; - Amending the text to reflect the enlargement of the scope in the application of REMIT to new products and markets; - Updating the text to reflect new provisions and obligations impacting NRAs and other market players; - Adjusting the wording and correcting any outdated reference.

-In particular, this 6th edition of the Guidance further elaborates and provides examples on the scope of REMIT and on the core prohibitions of insider trading and market manipulation, as respectively laid down in Articles 3 and 5 of REMIT.
-It looks at all the elements of their definitions, at signals and indicators of breaches of these prohibitions and at their exemptions.
-The document provides guidance as to how these market abuses should be understood under REMIT and what type of behaviour could be qualified as a REMIT breach.
-The Guidance does not touch upon the sanctioning of these breaches, the conditions of which are determined at national level by the EU Member States.

-In this edition, the structure and the content of the Guidance were revisited as follows:

-- Previous Chapters 2 and 3 of the 5th edition of this Guidance were amended and merged into a new Chapter 2 on the scope of REMIT; - A new Chapter 5 on the prohibition of insider trading was added, building on the content of previous Chapter 8 of the 5th edition and replacing it; - A new Chapter 6 on the prohibitions of market manipulation and attempted market manipulation was added, merging the content from the previous Chapters 6, 8 and 10 of the 5th edition and replacing it; - Previous Chapter 4 of the 5th edition of this Guidance was not amended and became Chapter 7 of the 6th edition; - Previous Chapter 5 of the 5th edition of this Guidance was not amended and became Chapter 3 of the 6th edition;
+&lt;sup>3 Regulation (EU) 2024/1106 of the European Parliament and of the Council of 11 April 2024', amending Regulations (EU) No 1227/2011 and (EU) No 2019/942 as regards improving the Union's protection against market manipulation on the wholesale energy market.

-&lt;sup>1 OJ L 326, 8.12.2011, p.
+&lt;sup>4 OJ L 326, 8.12.2011, p.
 1.

-&lt;sup>2 Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity which will be completely repealed by Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 as of 21 December 2020; Directive 2009/73/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas; Regulation (EC) No 714/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity which was repealed by Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity; and Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks.
+&lt;sup>5 Directive 2009/72/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in electricity which will be completely repealed by Directive (EU) 2019/944 of the European Parliament and of the Council of 5 June 2019 as of 21 December 2020; Directive 2009/73/EC of the European Parliament and of the Council of 13 July 2009 concerning common rules for the internal market in natural gas; Regulation (EC) No 714/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the network for cross-border exchanges in electricity which was repealed by Regulation (EU) 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity; and Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks.